edeliu2000/genome/README.md

 ## ML Tests via Evaluation Store and the Evaluation Framework
 Evaluations in Genome are akin to unit testing in software engineering and represent a critical stage in the ML development lifecycle.
-Genome treats tests as first class citizens via the Evaluation Store and the associated framework.
+With Genome we treat **ML tests as first class citizens** via the Evaluation Store and the associated framework.
 The Evaluation Store is the system of record for representing and tracking ML tests in a structured way.
 We use following terminology for testing:
 -  **Evaluations**: represent full test suites testing a behavioral scenario holistically.
 Evaluations can have multiple tasks.
 -  **Task(s)**: represents a unit test, a specific part/unit of the full behavioral scenario.
 Tasks can operate on datasets, segments or single data points, what we call _prototypes_, in order to allow for different levels of _data coverage_ for the test scenario.
 Tasks can contain multiple expectations.
 -  **Expectation(s)**: are single (boolean) checks for particular low level conditions.
 Metric checks can happen here, as well as raw data point comparisons.